hyperledger-archives/sawtooth-seth/docs/source/seth_developers_guide/introduction.rst

 #.
 The public Ethereum network depends on economic incentives to limit execution
    resources.
 On the other hand, the Hyperledger Burrow project depends on permissions to control and limit execution resources.
 Seth currently only supports the permissioned-network model.
-As a consequence, "gas" is free but finite and permissions can be applied to all accounts.
+As a consequence, 'gas' is free but finite and permissions can be applied to all accounts.
 #.
 Transaction execution within Sawtooth is modularized so that transactions
    cannot have knowledge of being executed within the context of a block chain.